 Here, the -mp option signals the linker to use the Fortran multiprocessing library.
-The file bellman.o need not have been compiled with the -mp option (although it could have been).
+The file bellman.o did not have to be compiled with the -mp option (although it could be).

 After linking, the resulting executable can be run like any standard executable.
 Creating multiple execution threads, running and synchronizing them, and task terminating are all handled automatically.